web2py/py4web/docs/chapter-02.rst

 Help, resources and hints
 =========================

 We've done our best to make PY4WEB simple and clean.
-But you know, modern web programming is a daunting task.
-It requires an open mind, able to jump frequently (without being lost!) from python to HTML to javascript to css and even database management.
-But don't be scared, in this manual we'll assist you side by side in this journey.
-And there are many other valuable resources that we're going to show you.
+Even so, modern web programming is a broad topic: a single feature can pull you across Python, HTML, JavaScript, CSS, and the database, sometimes within the same screen.
+Don't be intimidated — this manual walks you through it step by step, and the rest of this chapter points to other valuable resources that complement it.

 Resources